Onwrikbaar/NeoDK/Design.md

 # Design
 ## Functional design
 ### Requirements
-1. Outputs galvanically isolated from the low-voltage circuitry and the communication interface.
+1. Four monopolar symmetric biphasic outputs, no 'channels'.
-2. Four monopolar symmetric biphasic outputs, no 'channels'.
+2. Outputs are galvanically isolated from the low-voltage circuitry and the communication interface.
-3. Sufficient output power to drive even the largest internal metal electrodes with amazing intensity.
+3. Sufficient output power to drive even the largest insertable metal electrodes with amazing intensity.
 4. Very energy-efficient, so optionally battery-powered.
 5. Controllable by externally/remotely running software.